 Theories of Mysterious Patomskiy Crater

-From an alien ship landing to an underwater nuclear reaction, various hypotheses have been fuelled by the mystery of ‘Fire Eagle’s Nest.’
-The theory that the
+From an alien ship landing to an underwater nuclear reaction, various hypotheses fueled by the mystery of ‘Fire Eagle’s Nest.’

-Patomskiy crater Siberia, a meteorite landing that created on the Patom Highland, was backed by others, including Kolpakov himself – people believed it might be a part of the Tunguska meteorite that fell in 1908 on the Siberian taiga.
-Others proposed that the crater is a volcanic formation formed along fault zones due to gas steam jets from a considerable depth.
+Patomskiy crater Siberia, a meteorite landing that was created on the Patom Highland, was backed by others, including Kolpakov himself – people believed it might be a part of the Tunguska meteorite that fell in 1908 on the Siberian taiga.
+Others propose that the crater volcanic formation form along fault zones due to gas steam jets from a considerable depth.

 There were no answers to the first complex science expedition which visited the site in 2005.
 The expedition’s chief died of a heart attack – a disaster that others felt was a terrible omen.
 Still, the researchers proceeded to investigate the area.

 More active were subsequent expeditions in the years that followed (2006, 2008, and 2010).
 Material obtained from the site shows that the patomskiy crater formed about 500 years ago (much older than the meteorite of Tunguska).
 It has a zoned ring system with various zones produced at different periods.

 More Theories of Mysterious Patomskiy Crater